Midway Dinner

 The Battle of Midway, fought near the Central Pacific atoll of that name, is considered to be one of the most decisive battles of World War II in general and of the Pacific campaign in particular.

-From a vantage point of sixty nine years, we look back at Midway as more significant than simply a strategic victory which, as part of a grueling campaign from the battle of the coral sea through the successful capture of Guadalcanal, turned the tide in the Pacific.
+From a vantage point of nearly 75 years, we look back at Midway as more significant than simply a strategic victory which, as part of a grueling campaign from the battle of the coral sea through the successful capture of Guadalcanal, turned the tide in the Pacific.
 Historians have suggested that Midway had a broader impact on the outcome of World War II as well as the geo-political configuration of Cold War Europe.

 Secretary of Defense James R. Schlesinger asserted at this dinner several years ago, “Midway was far more than a decisive naval victory.
 It was far more than the turning of the tide in the Pacific war.
 In a strategic sense, Midway represents one of the turning points of world history – and in that role it remains under-appreciated.”